Table of Contents

 Supplementing – Supplements offer another alternative to Galliprant.
 Omega-3 fatty acids are polyunsaturated fatty acids with health and disease-related effects.
 They may reduce and alter the autoimmune inflammatory response by acting as precursors to lipid mediators of inflammation.

-You should always consult your veterinarian before changing medication or adding new supplements to your dog's diet.
+You should always consult your veterinarian about changing medication or adding new supplements to your dog's diet.